lyellread/cs427-final-project/documentation/documentation.md

   }
 \end{center}

-## Explanation of Primitives

-### Block Cipher
+## Block Cipher

 Our design utilizes a secure block cipher/PRP, $F$. $F$ will be the [AES block cipher](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) with a 128-bit key.
-Our program utilizes a Python library for the AES block cipher implementation called [PyAES](https://github.com/ricmoo/pyaes#aes-block-cipher).
+Our program utilizes a Python library called [PyAES](https://github.com/ricmoo/pyaes#aes-block-cipher) for the AES block cipher implementation.

+## Enc and Dec - CTR mode

+Our Encryption and Decryption modes utilize the standard CTR mode.
+This provides CPA security.
+This is implemented in an "Enc-then-MAC" scheme, which then provides CCA security.
+This uilizes our AES block cipher.

+## GetTag and CheckTag

+TODO: lowkey feel like you should rename gettag to $\subname{MAC}_{ECBC}$ so its in the same style as our F and its clear what we've implemented there.

+These two functions define our MAC scheme, which is an ECBC-MAC.
+This relies on our AES block cipher internally, and takes two keys in its implementation.

 \pagebreak